A Christoffel-like function for high-dimensional support inference in graphical models: Discussion

 \subsection{The empirical setting}

 In applications, one usually does not have access to the exact moments of $\mu$.
-Rather, one as access to a finite set of samples ${X_1, \ldots, X_N \in \R^d}$ drawn independently according to $\mu$, which allow to compute \emph{empirical moments}
+Rather, one has access to a finite set of samples ${X_1, \ldots, X_N \in \R^d}$ drawn independently according to $\mu$, which allow to compute \emph{empirical moments}

 As $N$ grows, one expects that the \emph{empirical} Christoffel polynomial $\CDtot{n}{\widetilde\mu}$ corresponding to these moments approximates the (true) Christoffel polynomial associated to~$\mu$ rather well.
 In~\cite[Theorem 3.9]{LasserrePauwels2019}, this is made precise for certain settings (see also~\cite[Chapter 6]{LPP:2022}).
 We note that the rational Christoffel functions defined in this work can be adapted to the empirical setting analogously.
 It is an interesting question for future research if, and how, the results of~\cite{LasserrePauwels2019} would generalize.